A YEAR IN THE LIFE OF DEMOCRACY TODAY (2020-2021)

 Youth school of creative thinking (supported by the Ministry of Foreign Affairs of Netherlands)

 The overall goal of the project was to empower young and muddled aged members of the rural communities with the comprehensive knowledge of fundamental human rights, legal instruments, and political situations making them able to define fake news.
 Initially, the project was designed for youth however, later extended to middle-aged parents, which was the suggestion brought up by the young participants.
 12 communities throughout Armenia took part in the project, bringing together 40 community leaders.

 U-18 (supported by the German-Russian Exchange (DRA))

-The aim of the project is to introduce the concept of U18 (Under 18 years) elections in Armenia as a sustainable method in civic education and youth policy, as well as, the establishment of five regional U18 coordination center in the regions and embedding of sustainable regional youth participation culture and creating of a networking platform for partner organizations of several regions.
+The aim of the project was to introduce the concept of U18 (Under 18 years) elections in Armenia as a sustainable method of civic education and youth civic participation.

 Citizen Engagement in Conflict Impacted Communities (supported by the National Endowment for Democracy (NED)

 The project aims to invest in increasing the capacities of youth from conflict-affected communities to contribute to the peace process, as well as build connections between the communities in Nagorno-Karabakh (Artsakh) and the bordering regions of Armenia.
 The project aims at implementing UNSC Resolution 2250 on Youth, Peace and security.